pavan-08/packet-sniffer/README.md

 # Packet Sniffer
-A Packet Sniffer app made using Python
+A Packet Sniffer app made using Python for Linux

 ## Setup
 Change directory into the project after cloning and run,